-Our industry is served by numerous small, owner-operated private companies as well as several large national and regional companies that may have financial, technological and human resources that exceed our own.
+Our industry is highly competitive.
+Increased competition can place downward pressure on contract prices and profit margins and may limit the number of projects that we are awarded.
+Our industry is fragmented and we compete with other companies, ranging from small, independent firms servicing local markets to larger firms servicing regional and national markets.
 Relatively few barriers prevent entry into the C&I market and the distribution market.
 As a result, any organization that has adequate financial resources and access to technical expertise may become one of our competitors in those areas.
-Additionally, increased spending on public projects funded by the Federal government may also encourage additional competitors to enter the markets that we serve, resulting in increased competition and lower gross margins.
 Competition in the industry depends on a number of factors, including price.
-Some of our competitors, including our competitors in the transmission market, may have lower overhead cost structures and, therefore, may be able to provide their services at lower rates than ours.
-In addition, some of our competitors may have greater resources than we do.
+Some of our competitors, including our competitors in the transmission market, may have lower labor and overhead cost structures and, therefore, may be able to provide their services at lower prices than ours.
+In addition, some of our competitors may have greater financial, technological and human resources than we do.
 We cannot be certain that our competitors will not develop the expertise, experience and resources to provide services that are superior in both price and quality to our services.
 Similarly, we cannot be certain that we will be able to maintain or enhance our competitive position within the markets we serve or maintain our customer base at current levels.
 We also may face competition from in-house service organizations of our existing or prospective customers.
-Electric power providers often employ personnel to internally perform some of the same types of services we do.
+Electric utility companies often employ personnel to internally perform some of the same types of services we do.
 We cannot be certain that our existing or prospective customers will continue to outsource services in the future.